artificial-polyglot/arti/README.md

 by using AI to compare audio recordings against the original text.
 Developed for Faith Comes by Hearing, it has reduced the time required to proof an audio New Testament from 10-15 days to 2-3 hours.
-The service, which is nicknamed Arti, was developed pro bono.
-And has an MIT license attached.
+The service, which is nicknamed Arti, was developed pro bono and is MIT-licensed.
-It is currently used to QA audio Bibles that are recorded in the field.
+It is currently used to validate audio Bibles that are recorded in the field.

 ## Features

-* Read Text - Supports USX, USFM (in test), Excel script, and CSV formats.
+* Read Text - Supports USX, USFM, Excel script, and CSV formats.
 All text absent from the audio recordings is automatically removed, such as footnote and cross references.
 * Read Audio - Supports MP3, and WAV files, organized either as chapter files,